 The initial letters of the words of the sources for change form the word, 'PESTLE'.

 PESTLE is a technique that organisations use to prompt them to consider where the next changes might come from.
+This can identify both opportunities and threats.

 Thinking in advance is important because organisations must: